smurthys/smurthys.github.io/engagement.md

 with anyone similarly committed.
 To this end, I humbly welcome inquiries from people and institutions that share my vision and values on improving education so that together we can build a better society.

-Finally, over the years, I have come to believe that a successful engagement has both support and participation from institutional leaders (dean, principal, director, provost, and so on depending on the organizational structure).
-Thus, I entertain inquiries from insitutions where the leadership demonstrably understands and promotes the value of the engagement.

 ### Engagement Process